Halloween safety tips for parents & kids

 Be mindful of allergies

 Nut allergies are prominent.
-Additionally, many kids are also allergic to ingredients like chocolate or milk.
-Some kids have food sensitivities to gluten or other ingredients as well, so they may be more particular about the candy they are allowed to have.
+Many kids are also allergic to ingredients like chocolate or milk.
+Some kids have food sensitivities to gluten or other ingredients, so they may be more particular about the candy they are allowed to have.

-If you incorporate candy with ingredients that are common allergens, you may also have a separate bucket free from common allergens.
+If you incorporate candy with ingredients that are common allergens, you may also have a separate bucket of candy free from common allergens.

 Some families place a teal-colored pumpkin (real or fake) on their doorstep on Halloween to indicate they are an allergy-friendly stop.
 Neighborhood sites often share maps with allergy-friendly homes highlighted to make them easier to find.